JPMorgan Chase & Co. (JPM) CEO Jamie Dimon on Q2 2020 Results - Earnings Call Transcript

 Jamie Dimon

-We're not going to go back to the Fed the 3.3%, but obviously we're looking at why 3.3% and we can try to adjust our or plans going forward to try to reduce that number a little bit.
+We're not going to go back to the Fed and the 3.3%, but obviously we're looking at why 3.3% and we can try to adjust our plans going forward to try to reduce that number a little bit.
 Because we have another CCAR coming up in a couple of months, so there's no reason for us to go through extensive work as opposed to fix what's already there.
 And GSIB, look, I've always thought GSIB needed a lot of recalibration.
 But, there are things they should have recalibrated for already, which is America gold plated, which I think is wholly unnecessary.
 They should have taken cash and treasury and a whole bunch of stuff out of the calculation.
-Because obviously it goes way up when the Feds does things like they’re doing recently and they never adjusted it for growth in the economy or growth in the shadow banking system, which they were supposed to do.
+Because obviously it goes way up when the Fed does things like they’re doing recently and they never adjusted it for growth in the economy or growth in the shadow banking system, which they were supposed to do.
 So, I'm just hoping they go about and do that at one point.
 But these things get so wrapped up in political.
 People politicize very complicated calculations, which I thought kind of peculiar and funny.
 But my view is that they do the numbers, they should do them right.
 And they're just not right anymore.

 Ken Usdin